 Do you want to try Web Monetization for free?
 If so, contact me, I have a limited number of free trial coil.com accounts to give away!

 Hi, I’m David Lockie.
 Welcome to the first in a series of blog posts about using Web Monetization with WordPress.
-I founded Pragmatic, grew it to be one of Europe’s largest WordPress agencies and sold it to Angry Creative in July 2020 where I’m now CMO.
+I founded Pragmatic and grew it to be one of Europe’s largest WordPress agencies.
+I now work at Automattic as Web3 Lead.

 At Pragmatic we built the first version of the Coil Web Monetization WordPress plugin.
 Through that relationship I became aware of Grant For The Web and was ultimately privileged to become an ambassador for GFTW.
 My primary goal in this role is to help spread the word about Web Monetization to folks using WordPress and so help drive adoption.

 This content series will walk (and talk) through using the Coil plugin to achieve Web Monetization on a WordPress site.
 I’ll go right from the basics through to more advanced usage of the plugin.
 I’ll also try to throw a few other WordPress tips in along the way (I’ve built a few WordPress sites in my time!)
 Along the way I’m going to Web Monetize this site itself and report on the income it makes over the project period.

 The site will be live for a year at least and I’d be delighted to welcome collaborators and guest bloggers who have something of value to add to the conversation.

 WordPress is the world’s most popular Content Management System (CMS) – you can think of it as a website builder.

 WordPress is used by 65.1% of all the websites whose content management system we know.
 This is 42.1% of all websites.Source: w3techs